usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 Blogs can:

-* Break down what worked and why.
+* Break down what worked and why
-* Highlight tools, templates, or techniques others can borrow.
+* Highlight tools, templates, or techniques others can borrow
-* Help you process challenges and share lessons learned.
+* Help you process challenges and share lessons learned
-* Serve as starting points for bigger case studies.
+* Serve as starting points for bigger case studies

 The act of blogging is also a form of "working in the open."
 It models the user-centered, iterative approach we push for in digital services.

-#### Good Blogging is User-Centered Too
+#### Good blogging is user-centered too

 Sound familiar?
 Just like our digital service work, good blogging puts the user (in this case, the reader) first.